Are you paralyzed by thoughts that you’re just not good enough?

 Fear keeps us safe until safe is no longer safe.

 Ask yourself, do you want to stay safe?
-Or do you want to be happy and actually feel successful about your life?
+Or do you want to be happy and actually feel successful in your life?

 VS. Our Minds “Hacking “the Fear